rvagg/github-webhook-handler/README.md

 })
 ```

+Additionally, there is a special `'*'` even you can listen to in order to receive _everything_.

 ## License

 **github-webhook-handler** is Copyright (c) 2014 Rod Vagg [@rvagg](https://twitter.com/rvagg) and licensed under the MIT License.
 All rights not explicitly granted in the MIT License are reserved.
 See the included [LICENSE.md](./LICENSE.md) file for more details.